Administration for Children and Families, Office of Community Services.

 3. Submission Date and Times

 The closing time and date for receipt of applications is 4:30 p.m.
-Eastern Standard Time (EST) on July 19, 2004.
-Mailed or hand carried applications received after 4:30 p.m. on the closing date will be classified as late.
+Eastern Standard Time (EST) on June 29, 2004.
+Mailed or hand carried applications received after 4:30 p.m. on the closing date will be classified as late and will not be reviewed.

-Applications hand carried by applicants, applicant couriers, other representatives of the applicant, or by overnight/express mail couriers shall be considered as meeting an announced deadline if they are received on or before the deadline date, between the hours of 8 a.m. and 4:30 p.m., EST, at the U.S. Department of Health and Human Services, Administration for Children and Families, Office of Community Services' Operations Center, 1815 Fort Meyer Drive, Suite 300, Arlington, Virginia 22209 Attention: Operations Center, between Monday and Friday (excluding Federal holidays).
+Applications hand carried by applicants, applicant couriers, other representatives of the applicant, or by overnight/express mail couriers shall be considered as meeting an announced deadline if they are received on or before the deadline date, between the hours of 8 a.m. and 4:30 p.m., EST, at the U.S. Department of Health and Human Services, Administration for Children and Families, Office of Community Services Operations Center, 1815 Fort Myer Drive, Suite 300, Arlington, Virginia 22209 Attention: Operations Center between Monday and Friday (excluding Federal holidays).
 This address must appear on the envelope/package containing the application with the note: “Attention: Operations Center”.
-Applicants are cautioned that express/overnight mail services do not always deliver as agreed.
+Applicants are responsible for express/overnight mail services delivery.

 Late applications: Applications which do not meet the criteria above are considered late applications and will not be considered.
 ACF shall notify each late applicant that its application will not be considered in the current competition.